-Application of the computer to solving applied problems of interest to physicists and engineers.
+Application of the computer to solve applied problems of interest to physicists and engineers.
 Computer techniques are developed for numerical methods, simulation models, and data acquisition and control in the laboratory.

-Prerequisites: MAT 223 and PHY 296/297 (with a grade of C or better) or Consent of instructor.
-Corequisites: Concurrent registration in ENR 353 is required.
+Prerequisites: MAT 223 and PHY 296/PHY 297 (with a grade of C or better) or Consent of instructor.
+Corequisites: Concurrent enrollment in ENR 353 is required.
 Offered: Spring.
-Special Notes: PHY 302/303 is a recommended prerequisite.
+Special Notes: PHY 302/ PHY 303 is a recommended prerequisite.
 Carries cross-credit in physics.

-ENR 353 · Computer Methods in Physics and Engineering Lab 1 Credit
+ENR 353 • Computer Methods in Physics and Engineering Lab 1 Credit

-Corequisites: Concurrent registration in ENR 352 is required.
+Laboratory experience accompanying ENR 352.
+Corequisites: Concurrent enrollment in ENR 352 is required.
 Offered: Spring.
-Special Notes: Carries crosscredit in physics.
+Special Notes: Carries cross-credit in physics.